-You are not required to use the drafting attorney as executor or trustee, and you may not be required to use their services at all.
+You are not required to use drafting attorney services as executor or trustee, and you may not be required to use their services at all.
 In fact, under California probate law, if the drafting attorney is named in the documents as the executor or trustee for a will or trust, it is presumed that this was done for an improper reason.
 This will usually work in your favor if you need to have them removed.

 This isn’t necessarily a questionable situation, though it is in your best interest to take your attorney’s interpretation of the trust’s terms under advisement.

 If you want the drafting attorney removed from the position of executor or trustee of an estate:

 - Send a written request to them directly, asking them to decline the position.
 Oftentimes, this is sufficient.

 - If the drafting attorney refuses your request, petitioning probate court will usually get them removed.